-Break of gait at walk or jog/trot for one stride
+Break of gait at walk or jog/trot for up to two strides

-Sliding a pivot foot or lifting foot and replacing in same place
+Lifting a pivot foot during a pivot and replacing it in the same place

 Not performing gait or not stopping within 10 feet of designated area

-Break of gait at walk or jog/trot for more than one stride.
+Break of gait at walk or jog/trot for more than two strides